Saint Library

 "Not all of us can do great things.
 But we can do small things with great love."

-The 'Saint of the Gutters', Mother Teresa was an Albanian nun who heard a 'call within a call' to serve the poorest of the poor in the slums of Kolkata.
-She founded the Missionaries of Charity, picking up the dying from the streets to let them die with dignity, loved and cared for.
-Despite earning the Nobel Peace Prize and global fame, she secretly endured a decades-long 'dark night of the soul', feeling abandoned by God yet remaining faithful to her mission of serving Him in the distressed disguise of the poor.
+Mother Teresa — the 'Saint of the Gutters' — heard a call within a call to serve the poorest of the poor in Kolkata's slums.
+She founded the Missionaries of Charity to pick up the dying from streets and let them die with dignity, yet secretly endured a decades-long 'dark night of the soul' while remaining faithful to serving God in the poor.

 Teresa of Calcutta